 My professional interests include web development, information architecture, digital archives, storage technology, app development, and scalable deployment.
-I have been working in librarianship for eight years.
+I have been working in librarianship for ten years.

 I'm a reference librarian working for Chicago Public Library at the Carter G. Woodson Regional Library.
 In my daily duties, I provide reference service, order new materials, weed old material, teach computer classes, plan and host library programs.
 I enjoy my work, especially when someone walks out happier and smarter than when they walked in.
 It's a great feeling.